ddcovery/expressive_sort/README.md

 }
 ```

-> **note**: **sorted** is a *templated method* (**T** is the type of the elements of the array): "under the scenes", D compiler detects if the final used type is comparable (i.e.:  it is a class with a **opCmp** method, or it is a numerical type, or ...):  yo don't need to tell compiler that T extends something like *"IComparable"* because D libraries are not "interface" based:  D prefers to use "conventions" and check them using instrospection at compile time (D developers code compile-time code and run-time code at the same time:  D allows you to mix them naturally).
+> **note**: **sorted** is a *templated method* (**T** is the type of the elements of the array): "under the scenes", D compiler detects if the final used type is comparable (i.e.:  it is a class with a **opCmp** method, or it is a numerical type, or ...):  yo don't need to tell compiler that T extends something like *"IComparable"* because D libraries are not "interface" based:  D prefers to use "conventions" and check them using instrospection at compile time (D developers write compile-time code and run-time code at the same time:  D allows you to mix them naturally).

 Seeing the similarities, as a developer, I can assume that javascript and D versions are doing the same "under the scenes":